jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

     │           └── kustomization.yaml
   ```

-So the major elements of this configuration are:
+The major elements of this configuration are:

 * **argo-app**: root application to manage the other applications: It points to the kustomization.yaml under `config/argocd` so when adding new microservice to the solution using `kam cli` then this kustomize will be updated triggering a new argo app to be created
     - argo-app.yaml